-When Torres decided to turn Nyan Cat into NFT, all his concerns went away.
-He says, “When Nyan Cat the NFT was sold, I got messages from so many other meme creators.
-They all had the same story.
+When Torres decided to turn Nyan Cat into an NFT meme, all his concerns went away., “When Nyan Cat the NFT was sold, I got messages from so many other meme creators,” Torres said.
+“They all had the same story.
 They created something and put it out there not knowing what would happen.
 The internet took over and they lost control … these people were looking to me for help in getting a little bit of control.”

 In other words, NFTs have given creators and owners control over who gets to see and share their content and who doesn’t.
-Jeff McCurry, the photographer of the famous Harabe meme, also shares his experience.
+Jeff McCurry, the photographer of the famous Harambe NFT meme, also shares his experience.
 He said: “I didn’t mind the meme people.
 I wasn’t bothered about them.
 But when professional publications used the photo without my permission, that was disappointing.
 It shocked me how much they did it.”

 Despite having the copyright to the original Harambe image, it still didn’t matter to the brands because there was no one to hold them accountable until the NFTs arrived with the concept of ownership.
 McCurry was thrilled by this technology because this meant no one could misappropriate his image for personal interest.

-Similarly, other meme owners such as Zoe from Disaster Girl, and Kyle Craven from Bad Luck Brian were also able to pay their college tuition after selling their memes to the rightful owners instead of leaving them on social media.
+Similarly, other NFT meme owners such as Zoe from Disaster Girl, and Kyle Craven from Bad Luck Brian were also able to pay their college tuition after selling their NFT memes to the rightful owners instead of leaving them on social media.